Are Foreclosed Properties Cheaper In The Philippines?

 PPS.
 Don’t be the last to know, subscribe to e-mail alerts and get notified of new listings of bank foreclosed properties, public auction schedules, and real estate investing tips.

-Note: This article was first published last August 30, 2010 and I updated it a bit when I read it after a decade. 🙂
+Note: This article was first published last August 30, 2010 and I updated it a bit after more than a decade. ๐Ÿ™‚

 Image courtesy of Stuart Miles / FreeDigitalPhotos.net